-Complete all sections of the application form taking great care to provide detailed, accurate, relevant and compelling information that will convince us of your suitability for our programme.
+Complete all sections of the application form taking great care to provide detail and compelling information convincing us of your suitability to train to teach.

 As a general guide, we suggest you:

 - provide details of any other roles you have held working with children or young people such as a teaching assistant or volunteering at youth or sports clubs

 - organise your information so that it is clear and easily accessible for the reader